Just been diagnosed with type 1 diabetes?

 If you’ve just been diagnosed with diabetes you might be feeling upset, angry, scared, shocked and confused.
-Don’t worry, these are normal reactions to being told you have diabetes.
-For many young people with type 2 diabetes, the diagnosis doesn’t happen overnight and they often haven’t previously had any obvious symptoms.
-Many feel a sense of relief to know that it is manageable and with the help and support of family, friends and health professionals, they can learn to confidently manage their diabetes.
+Don’t worry—these are normal reactions to being told you have diabetes.
+Most young people with type 1 diabetes never forget the day they were diagnosed, and it often takes a while for it all to sink in.

 Remember help and support is available and you are not alone, and:

 - Make sure you are registered with the NDSS.
-It is free to register and provides cheaper products and free services to people with diabetes.
-There is a pharmacy locator that will help you find the nearest pharmacy that provides NDSS products.
+It is free to register and provides cheap products and free services to people with diabetes.
+There is a pharmacy locator that will help you find the nearest pharmacy that provides NDSS products and services.

 - There is a Diabetes Australia office in each state and territory that can help and support you and let you know about local activities and events.
 You can become a member of your local diabetes organisation.
 Membership provides access to many valuable services and benefits available only to people who pay an annual subscription fee to be a member of the Diabetes Australia organisation in their state or territory.